 The Journey of the Qvevri

-These egg-shaped earthenware vessels used for fermenting and ageing wine hail from the European country of Georgia.
-Sandwiched between Turkey, Azerbaijan and Russia, on the shores of the Black Sea, Georgia is widely regarded as the cradle of modern viticulture, with a tradition of winemaking dating back more than 8000 years.
+In early-2018 Avondale became the first winery in the country to begin working with Qvevri – pronounced kwe-vree – the egg-shaped earthenware vessels that hail from the European country of Georgia.
+Situated between Turkey, Azerbaijan and Russia, on the shores of the Black Sea, Georgia is widely regarded as the cradle of modern viticulture, with a tradition of winemaking dating back more than 8000 years.

-Such is the importance of qvevri in the history of winemaking, in 2013 the United Nations Educational, Scientific and Cultural Organization (UNESCO) inscribed their use on the Representative List of the Intangible Cultural Heritage of Humanity.
+Such is the importance of Qvevri in the history of winemaking, that in 2013 the United Nations Educational, Scientific and Cultural Organization (UNESCO) inscribed their use on the Representative List of the Intangible Cultural Heritage of Humanity.